TruongKhang/DeViLoc/README.md

 ## Evaluation

 ### 7scenes
-Download dataset and save it into the folder `data`.
+Download the dataset and save it into the folder `data`.
 This script are provided by [HLoc](https://github.com/cvg/Hierarchical-Localization).

     bash scripts/download_7scenes.sh